jgrf77/webcamscript/README.md

 # webcamscript
-A script for viewing webcam(s) to survey local surf conditions
+A script for viewing webcam(s) and weather maps to survey local surf conditions.